Fellme/King_County_Housing_Fell/README.md

 > Bedrooms
 > Sqft_basement

-After adjusting the columns in the categorical data.
-I applied a similar set of simple linear regressions.
+After adjusting the columns in the categorical data, I applied a similar set of simple linear regressions.
 Grade was the only categorical feature of significance.
 Looking at the boxplots for Grade vs. Price we can see the higher ranking provides a better range of pricing.
 Moving grades could be achieved by having teams focus on improving the highly ranked numerical features.

 ![image](https://user-images.githubusercontent.com/20844445/228371395-22f817d4-90e8-41dc-b046-701e5fa65422.png)